Barley is an agricultural commodity that’s used as food for humans and livestock.

 Should I Trade Barley?

-Traders who want exposure to barley should consider purchasing a basket of commodities that includes other agricultural staples such as wheat, corn, soybeans and sugar.
+Traders who want exposure to barley might consider purchasing a basket of commodities that includes other agricultural staples such as wheat, corn, soybeans and sugar.

 There are two specific trends that could raise barley prices in the years ahead: